Elysium1436/obsidian-vault/Notes/Knowledge Bank/STEM/Data Science/Business Intelligence/General Concepts/Business Process.md

 > - Activities ordered in time and space
 > - Customer (Someone to receive)
 > - It must add value to the receipient.
-> - It cannot exist
+> - It cannot exist in itself, it must be *embedded*  in a organizational structure
+> - It can have several functions
+> - Identifying a figure responsible for the maintainence and improvement of a process is a prerequisite.